Dubai International Challenge 2019

 How do these affect you as a Player?

-As you can see from the Tournament Software website, there are Qualifying Draws for MS, WS, and MD and also there are a good number of players in the MS and WS Reserves list.
+As you can see M & Q list from Badminton Asia Website link above (also Tournament Software website) there are Qualifying Draws for MS, and MD and also there are few players in the MS Reserves list.
 There could be withdrawals from players even after publication of the Draw, due to several reasons including injuries and travel delays.

 The Tournament Referee shall handle the withdrawals and promotions as per the General Competition Regulations Chapter 14. (summary given below)